rita-barbosa/LAPR4-2324/docs/us_g004/readme.md

 With this knowledge, it is possible to analyse and automate processes of the team's workflow to save time.

 ## 4. Design

->*In this sections, the team should present the solution design that was adopted to solve the requirement.*
->
->*This should include, at least, a diagram of the realization of the functionality (e.g., sequence diagram), a class diagram (presenting the classes that support the functionality), the identification and rational behind the applied design patterns and the specification of the main tests used to validade the functionality.*

 The following topics describe the solution to the opposing problem and justifications.